Teaching & Learning

 Information and Communications Technology is an important component of the classroom program at Moorooduc.
 An interdiscipinary approach is taken.
 ICT is supported by software programs readily accessible through the classroom laptops, as well as by the school’s intranet.
 There are also timetabled sessions in the Computer Resource Centre.

-Our current infrastructure includes: 3D printing, flip video recorders, iPads, digital cameras, black and white and colour printer/photocopiers, a computer lab with enough computers for a whole class to access simultaneously, laptops in every classroom, ipads, wireless connection, the latest educational software and interactive whiteboards.
+Our current infrastructure includes: 3D printing, iPads, digital cameras, Robots, colour printer/photocopiers, Touchscreen Notebooks, the latest educational software and interactive whiteboards.

 Moorooduc has been using the Inquiry model of teaching for a number of years.
 Students pose questions, research responses and present their findings to an audience.
 Presentations have included student run markets, travel expos, health retreat nights and puppet shows.